(I may earn a small commission from the products mentioned in this post.)

 - Get off the couch or out of your chair.

-- Take walks and continue to do your TKR rehab exercise long after your formal physical that will help improve your flexibility and range of motion.
+- Take walks and continue to do your TKR rehab exercise long after your formal physical therapy.
+This will help improve your flexibility and range of motion.

 - Try something new like swimming, bike riding, yoga or stretching exercises (additional options from WebMD).

-Anytime you are sitting watching TV try sitting with your surgical knee crossed over your opposite knee for as long as you can.
+Anytime you are sitting watching television, try sitting with your surgical knee crossed over your opposite knee for as long as you can.

 Also, sit on the floor and practice sitting cross-legged for as long as you can.